danielfoehrKn/kubeswitch/README.md

 Define an alias.

 ```
-$ switch alias mediathekview=gke_mediathekviewmobile-real_europe-west1-c_mediathekviewmobile
+$ k8ctx alias mediathekview=gke_mediathekviewmobile-real_europe-west1-c_mediathekviewmobile
 ```

-It is also possible to use `switch alias <alias>=.` to create an alias for the current context.
+It is also possible to use `k8ctx alias <alias>=.` to create an alias for the current context.

 See the created alias
 ```
-$ switch alias ls
+$ k8ctx alias ls
 +---------------+-------------------------------------------------------------------------------+
 | ALIAS         | CONTEXT                                                                       |
 +---------------+-------------------------------------------------------------------------------+